twidi/django-adv-cache-tag/README.rst

 -------------------------------

-If the five settings are not enough for you, or if you want to have a templatag with a different behavior as the default provided one, you will be happy to know that ``django-adv-cache-tag`` was written with easily extending in mind.
+If the five settings are not enough for you, or if you want to have a templatetag with a different behavior as the default provided one, you will be happy to know that ``django-adv-cache-tag`` was written with easily extending in mind.